maptoolkit/maptoolkit.org/README.md

 ### Can I use this in a commercial product?

-Yes — if your project is **public-facing** (not behind a login or paywall) and your organisation is under both **EUR 1M annual consolidated revenue** *and* **10 FTE employees**.
+Yes — if your organisation is under both **EUR 1M annual consolidated revenue** *and* **10 FTE employees**.
 You must keep the Maptoolkit + OpenStreetMap attribution visible.
 Backend-only processing, bulk extraction, offline tile generation, mirroring, reselling and use in print are not permitted under the Community License — those need Enterprise (or, for printable maps, [Printmaps.net](https://www.printmaps.net/)).

 ---